 Mammalogists mammals like monkeys and beer, research.

-Forests, birds as hawk and penguins, research.
+Forests, birds such as hawks and penguins, research.

 Teachers study seizures like Octopus and Cuttlefish.

-Other animals and wildlife biologists are characterized by zoology and wildlife biology in which are related to the study of evolution and animal behavior.
+Other animals and wildlife biologists are characterized by zoology and wildlife biology which are related to the study of evolution and animal behavior.
 Following are some examples:

 Embryology and embryonic development are researched.